 Here's some - albeit poor-quality - but historically priceless footage of Hendrix laying it down with Buddy Guy.
 According to American Blues Scene, which posted the clip to YouTube, the action takes place in 1968.

-The video starts off with Guy performing a powerful rendition of "Stormy Monday" at a small club with his band.
+The video starts off with Guy performing a powerful rendition of Stormy Monday at a small club with his band.
 At 0:54, we see Hendrix grooving near the front of the stage, clearly enjoying what he's hearing and seeing.
 After an edit that occurs at 6:20, Hendrix is suddenly on stage with Guy and the band, holding a lefty Strat.

 The remaining five or so minutes of the clip features a loose - to say the least - jam session over a funky beat.
 During the melee, Buddy breaks a string and experiences tuning issues as a result.

 If you just want to get to Hendrix's solo, head directly to 9:41.
 If you're wondering who's soloing between 6:26 and 8:19, join the club.
 We're leaning toward Roy Buchanan, Bob Margolin, Dave Mason or Hugh McCracken.
-If you happen to know who it is—or care to make an educated guess—please leave a comment below.

 Anyway, enjoy this piece of guitar history!